 Safety Tips to Avoid Bicycle Accidents

 Even a relatively minor bicycle accident can cause chronic injuries that can have a serious impact on your quality of life.
+Due to the difference in mass between a cyclist and a car, and the fact that the cyclist has no physical protection from the bike, the amount of property damage is not an indicator of the severity of a bike crash.
 If you tend to ride your bike to work, or are regularly sharing the road with other vehicles, it is crucial that you follow these important safety tips:

 Always wear a bike helmet